|

 the "formula", and finding out that the antenna is either too

 long or too short!
 We all have "been there, done that".
 This old standby dipole formula has been around since way before time started, and has been arrived at by much experimentation by thousands of hams.
 But in most cases, it will only get you somewhere near the proper dipole length.
-No, it is not exact science due to all of the variables within the antenna environment.
+No, it is not exact science due to all of the variables within the antenna construction and it's environment.
 And when you do use it, the tedious antenna tuning process comes into play which we all hate and get frustrated with sometimes.
 In our fast paced lifestyle, we would love to cut out as many of the tuning steps as possible.
 Here is an easy method of tuning your dipole for lowest swr without all that up, down, trim, back up, check swr again, back down, trim, check swr again and repeat this process over and over, until you get that lowest swr you want on your dipole.
-Save yourself lots of time and trouble by reading further: Of course you must first decide on what frequency you want your dipole centered on...this is the first decision you have to make.
-So for the first try at the design, you use the old standby formula in hopes of getting it close to the proper length.
+Save yourself lots of time and trouble by reading further: What Frequency?
+Of course you must first decide on what frequency you want your dipole centered on...this is the first decision you have to make.
+So for the first try at the design, you use the old standard dipole formula in hopes of getting it close to the proper length.
 You decide, as an example, that you want to operate on the 20 meter band with your dipole, so you plug in the formula into your calculator and get started.
 468 / freq in Mhz = total length in feet for a half wave dipole.
 You want to center your dipole on, as an example, of 14.300Mhz.
-So, using the formula 468/14.3...we get 32.72 feet...or about 32 feet 8 inches for the total antenna length.
-Now putting standard "practice" into place, we add a couple of feet to
+So, using the formula 468/14.3...we get 32.72 feet...or about 32 feet 8 inches for the total antenna length in feet.
+Now putting standard "practice" into place, we guess to add some

 You have already found the frequency of lowest swr to be 14.050Mhz.
 1. RECORD that frequency in your notes where you put the

 length (34 feet) of the antenna.
-You have now recorded the length AND the
+You have now recorded the length (remember, you wrote it down earlier) AND the

 frequency of lowest swr.
 These are 2 important